Frequently Asked Questions - Realtime Captioning FAQs for Instructors

 Can a student with a Realtime Captioning accommodation participate in Zoom group work/breakout rooms?

 Yes, the student is able to participate in group work.
 When a class is held in-person, a captioner is present and often sits with the group in order to hear the speakers clearly.
-Remote classes are handled in a similar fashion in that the captioner will be present in the same breakout room/group component as the student.
+Remote classes are handled similarly in that the captioner will be present in the same breakout room/group component as the student.

 A student may also speak with the DSP Captioning Coordinator if they wish to omit captioning from any portion of their course.
 In the event a student elects to omit captioning from a component of their course, the instructor will be notified by the DSP Captioning Coordinator that the student does not need captioning for that specific portion.